-The quantitative requirements for undergraduate students are based upon the students enrollment status (full-time, three-quarter, half-time) at the end of the drop/add week at the start of each semester.
-Students must successfully complete the number of hours for which financial aid was based.
+The quantitative requirements for undergraduate students are based upon the student's enrollment status at the end of the drop/add week at the start of each semester.
+Students must successfully complete a particular percentage of attempted hours for which financial aid was based.